 What to Put in a Hip Flask

 There are few sounds more reassuring on a cold morning than the soft clink of a hip flask.
-The day has barely started, someone is insisting they’re “only having a small one”, and the dogs are behaving like they’ve forgotten the plan.
-A good flask cuts through all of that.
-It’s not decoration.
-It’s quiet optimism in metal form.
+It is not decoration.
+It is quiet optimism in metal form.

-A flask says the day will improve, no matter how wayward the weather, the horses or the general organisation.
+A flask says the day will improve, whatever the weather, the horses, or the general organisation.
 The question is what to put in it.

-A flask isn’t a bar and it isn’t a cocktail shaker.
-It rewards simplicity and a touch of restraint.
+A flask is not a bar and it is not a cocktail shaker.
+It rewards simplicity and a bit of restraint.

 The classic British choices